taylorjg/Monads/README.md

 * Override Equals() and GetHashCode() on:
  * Maybe<TA>
  * Either<TE, TA>
+* Add an example to MonadApp showing the State monad in use
 * Implement more monad combinators e.g.:
  * ~~sequence~~
  * ~~sequence&#95;~~